AAsiliskender/ArcaneQuant/DEVNOTES.md

 ### SHORT-TERM TO DO:
+- Expose data being used (tabs/tables etc.)
+- Complete DataManifestController:
+    > Save and validate buttons
+    > Save as operation vs save (if save location already exists)

+- Complete DataController:
+    > Get way to modify listview
+    > Get way to make lists in an out of focus
+    > Sort ascending or descending on header click
+- Popup (for warnings etc.)
+- Make a way to close tabs/remove data from tabsModel
+- Show graphs
+- other stuff (so much to do!)

+- Have a way to store existing processed data/analysis and load (dataframes)

+- Create a check for equality of DataManifests

 - DownloadIntraday must be given saving modalities, and the SQL save option must be coded in/working properly.
 - Make code to identify if files in validateManifest() should be numbered as 1 or 2 in manifest (identify creation/modify date and check if it is the month of the data, if so = 2)
 - Create SQLLoad (sync from direct data files to database - reverse of SQLSync)